andrewc12/openzfs/module/os/windows/README.md

 Deploying manually
 !!!! andrews notes
-install oppenzfs on target
+install openzfs on target
-on hkat with VS attach in kernel debug mode to target
+on host with VS attach in kernel debug mode to target